 Step 2 - Click to upgrade

 Click Upgrade Now in the banner at the bottom of the browser window.

 After clicking the button to upgrade, you'll see the available plans, along with pricing and features.
 Select a plan that meets your needs.

-Note: If your trial site has more than 20 active pages, you'll need to disable pages to select to certain plans.
-To learn more, visit Page limits.
+Note: If you created your trial site before December 1, 2017, and your site has more than 20 active pages, you'll might need to disable pages to select to certain plans.
+To learn more, visit Legacy Personal plan limits.

 Step 4 - Select a billing term

 After selecting a plan, select a billing cycle.
 We offer two options: Annual or Monthly.

 - Annual - Pay in advance for a year of service.
 Your credit card is automatically billed on the same day each following year.
 This option comes with a free eligible domain for the first year of service.